sfc-gh-eraigosa/dcos-demo-dpipe/demo/gatherer/README.md

 We can watch the results of the calculations on the `movingaerage` topic.
 This can be accomplished with the following docker command on one of the nodes in the DC/OS cluster.
-Lets run this on the master.
+Lets run this on the bootstrap node.

-1. Connect to the master node `vagrant ssh bootstrap.dcos-demo`
+1. Connect to the bootstrap node `vagrant ssh bootstrap.dcos-demo`
 2. Run a kafka client to consume the `movingaverage` topic.
    ```
    docker run -it --rm mesosphere/kafka-client \